hooksie1/JetDocs/README.md

 # Disclaimer

 This was written quickly and should NOT be used in production.
+There is probably a lot of things wrong in here.